DoneWithWork/make-it-challenge/README.md

 ## To be an admin

-- Register username as admin
+- Login username as admin
 - password as admin

 ### Regular user